mattlianje/pin/README.md

 - Rich GraphViz options for shapes, colors, and styling

 ## Core Concepts
-Stick `@pin` and/or `@subgraph` decorators to your Scala code.
+Stick `@pin` and/or `@subgraph` decorators in your Scala code.
 Compile it, get a Graphviz diagram.
 One step, that's it.

 ## `@pin` options